-THE CHILD DEVELOPMENT PROGRAMThrough this program we are to sending children back to school.
-Children from vulnerable communities, who have never been enrolled to any school or have dropped out from school (or irregular in school), or laggard children are mainstreamed ensuring their retention in schools after required brushing up.
-The objective is to facilitate these children’s access to mainstream state funded primary/ elementary schools.
+Child Development program aims to bring/send back out-of-school children to schools.
+Under this program children from vulnerable communities, who have never been enrolled at any school or have dropped out from school (or irregular in school), or laggard children are mainstreamed ensuring their retention in schools after required brushing up.
+The objective is to facilitate these children’ access to mainstream state funded primary/ elementary schools.
 Sending a child back to school cost Rs.2500

-• Child who has never been to school.
+- Children who have never been to school

-• Child who is not attending school but nominally enrolled, irregular or absent for more than 45 days without informing the school.
+- Children who are not attending school but enrolled, irregular or absent for more than 45 days without any information to school